Occupational Hazards: When Is It Time To Call A Lawyer?

-Because independent contractors are not often covered by workers compensation, it’s vital that plumbers or electricians speak to a knowledgeable attorney about their rights regarding workplace injury.
+Because independent contractors are not often covered by workers’ compensation, it’s vital that plumbers or electricians speak to a knowledgeable attorney about their rights regarding workplace injury.
 Your employer may misclassify or take advantage of your independent status, or you may need legal support when dealing with self-employed insurance coverage.
-Call D’Amico Law Offices at (412) 652-9300 to discuss your circumstances and the coverage support you need.
+Call D’Amico Law Offices, LLC, at 412-906-8180 to discuss your circumstances and the coverage support you need.

 If you contract a communicable disease while performing your job, or suffer a slip-and-fall injury due to failures in cleaning practices, it’s in your best interest to contact an occupational hazard attorney right away.
-An experienced lawyer from D’Amico Law Offices can help you navigate any workers compensation you’re entitled to, and can note instances of possibile negligence that deserve to be legally addressed.
+An experienced lawyer from D’Amico Law Offices, LLC, can help you navigate any workers’ compensation you’re entitled to, and can note instances of possible negligence that deserve to be legally addressed.

 Working conditions in factories have the potential to be streamlined and safely efficient, but that isn’t always the case in practice.
 Machinists, chemical manufacturers, food production workers, and all those who work in large factories may be at risk from the equipment they manage or from the materials they handle.